 Let's get back to full-picture—the board view—and focus on another must-know feature: labels.
-Labels, also called tags, add another level of organization to cards in a list or board.
+Labels, also called tags depending on your app, add another level of organization to cards in a kanban list or board.
 If a card has a specific state that isn't covered by its position in a list, a label can be handy.

-Returning to our editorial calendar setup, for example, we use labels at Zapier to denote if a post is written in-house, by a freelancer or by a guest.
+Returning to our editorial calendar setup, for example, we use labels at Zapier to denote if a post is written in-house, by a freelancer, or as a guest post.
 You could also use labels to note tasks that need your design or development team's help, perhaps, or to mark tasks' difficulty.
 You could even add multiple tags, to note when tasks need both development and design help, say.

 Labels or tags aren't applied across all of your boards.
 Instead, they're specific to each board.
 You can customize each board's label colors and names so they fit that board's workflow perfectly.